krestfield/docs/ezsign/ezsign.md

 <br>
 ### Compliant Signature Generation and Verification

-The server produces PKCS#7 compliant signatures (RSA or Elliptic Curve), which include signed attributes and the certificate chain.
+The server produces PKCS#7 compliant signatures (RSA, Elliptic Curve or PQC algorithms), which include signed attributes and the certificate chain.
 The SHA-1, SHA-2 and SHA-3 suite of digest algorithms are supported

 The server performs full signature validation including path building and revocation checking, supporting both CRL and OCSP revocation checking